legendu-net/blog/misc/content/2019-04-28-argparse-tips.markdown

 It is not meant to readers but rather for convenient reference of the author and future improvement.
 **

-The argument `alieses` does not take a geneartor as input.
+1. The argument `alieses` does not take a geneartor as input.

+2. It seems that the default value for an argument must be specified in the first occurrence of the corresponding `add_argument` function.